Is redundancy insurance worth it?

 Learn more: The best income protection policies in the UK

-Does salary payment protection cover redundancy?
+Does income payment protection cover redundancy?

 No, salary payment protection (aka income protection) doesn’t cover redundancy.
 If you have this type of policy in place and you’re either made redundant or fired, you won’t receive any payouts from your insurer.
 If you’d like to be financially protected if you ever lose your job, you’ll need to choose redundancy insurance or mortgage insurance.

-Salary payment protection also won’t payout if you pass away.
+Salary payment protection also won’t pay out if you pass away.
 If your loved ones rely on your income to pay the mortgage or rent and other living expenses, a life insurance policy could provide them with financial stability while grieving.

 Learn more: What is critical illness cover?